Esper89/Subnautica-TerrainPatcher/README.md

 ## Features

 - Loads terrain patch files.
 - Replaces the terrain that loads in-game.

-- Replaces the terrain that appears on the in-game seaglide and scanner room maps.
+- Replaces the terrain that appears on the in-game seaglide and scanner room hologram maps.
+  - Modifies the visuals slightly to support this.
 - Extends the edges of the world to allow for more terrain and entities.
 - Supports both Subnautica and Below Zero.

 ### Planned Features